-2. Yerba Mate is the most popular drink in Argentina
+4. Yerba maté is the most popular drink in Argentina

 Dubbed as the national drink, the Argentinians are crazy about mate and even have an annual day of celebration in its honour on 30th November!
 More than just an energising beverage, Argentinians have incorporated mate drinking into their social scene and the drink is passed around between friends.

-Unfortunately for visitors to the country, there are a lot of rules surrounding the etiquette of mate drinking.
-They can be a struggle to get your head around so make sure you have a read of our article on yerba mate to make sure you know how to blend in with the locals.
+Unfortunately for visitors to the country, there are a lot of rules surrounding the etiquette of maté drinking.
+They can be a struggle to get your head around so make sure you have read our article on yerba maté to make sure you know how to blend in with the locals.